fyne-io/proposals/richtext.md

 ## Prior art

-There is various prior art for the shaping / international components of the text work at [Text Refactor(https://github.com/fyne-io/fyne/wiki/Text-Refactor), but the details of that work are not part of this proposal - it will be carried out in a [shared library](https://github.com/go-text/shaping).
+There is various prior art for the shaping / international components of the text work at [Text Refactor(https://github.com/fyne-io/fyne/wiki/Text-Refactor), but the details of that work are not part of this proposal - it will be carried out in a [shared shaping library](https://github.com/go-text/shaping), [shared directionality library](https://github.com/go-text/di), and [shared font library](TBD).